Our Data Quality Management for Market Research

 How does IFF International guarantee transparency with regards to the respondents?

 We accord the highest priority to transparency, not only with regards to our clients but also to our respondents.
 Since July 1, 2009, all research institutes are required to display their number.
-IFF International complies with this specification in all of its three branches: Ulm (Germany), Palermo (Italy), and London (UK).
+IFF International complies with this specification in all of its three branches: Frankfurt am Main (Germany), Palermo (Italy), and London (UK).

 This way, every contacted potential respondent receives the chance to identify our research institute, even without answering our call.